nodejs/node/doc/api/http2.md

 Transmits a `GOAWAY` frame to the connected peer *without* shutting down the `Http2Session`.

-#### http2session.lastReceivedTime
+#### http2session.getLastReceivedTime()
 <!-- YAML
 added: REPLACEME
 -->

-* {number}
+* Returns: {number}

-A timestamp indicating the moment the most recently received communication of any kind was received from the connected peer.
+Returns a timestamp indicating the moment the most recently received communication of any kind was received from the connected peer.
 A value of `0` indicates that the session is still open but no data has yet been received.
+A value of `undefined` indicates that the session is no longer valid.

 #### http2session.localSettings
 <!-- YAML